blazingcloud/sealant/Testable/ReadMe.md

 *   remove FRAMEWORK_SEARCH_PATHS from Unit Specs target build settings, as it is defined by Pods
 *   remove SenTestingKit.framework as it is included by Pods
 *   Create [SanitySpec.m](Unit Specs/SanitySpec.m) with simple assertion
-*   run Unit Specs in Simulator by Command-U, you might need to create XCode scheme with the same name for Unit Specs target
+*   run Unit Specs in Simulator by pressing **⌘U**,, you might need to create XCode scheme with the same name for Unit Specs target
 *   add [SanitySpec.m](Unit Specs/SanitySpec.m) to both targets: Unit Spec and App Spec
 *   add [SanityTests.m](App Specs/SanityTests.m) to both targets: Unit Spec and App Spec
 *   run Unit Specs and App Specs in Simulator